lasseebert/til/git/20170310_bisect_with_run.md

 ```
 git bisect start
 git bisect bad         # Current commit is "bad" because it has a broken test
-git bisect good master # master is good, because no test fails in master
+git bisect good master # master is "good", because no test fails in master
 ```

 After this series of commands, git has now checked out a commit that is